-As part of the GRA specification a Transformation template is specified, in the example case it is “http:it.ojp.gov/gsp/BaseSSPTransform”.
+As part of the GRA specification a Transformation template is specified.
+In the example case it is “http:it.ojp.gov/gsp/BaseSSPTransform”.
 This is an XSLT transform that is executed on each artifact of the skeleton SSP to produce the final SSP.
 The skeleton SSP combined with the annotation metadata provide the parameters for these transforms.
-There are essentially no rules about what can or cannot be done in a phase-2 transformation, if a user transformation is specified it is the responsibility of the provider to ensure that a GRA conformant SSP is produced.
+There are essentially no rules about what can or cannot be done in a phase-2 transformation.
+If a user transformation is specified it is the responsibility of the provider to ensure that a GRA conformant SSP is produced.

+Appendix A: Supporting Artifacts

+The following artifacts are provided as ancillary to this design document:

+GRAAnnotationModel.mdzip – the models in Figure 11 and Figure 12, together with a small UML profile that defines the stereotypes used to decorate the PIM as in Figure 3.

+GRAAnnotationIEPD.mdzip – a NIEM-UML IEPD that imports the annotation model and defines the production of an NIEM IEPD for GRA annotations.

+GRAAnnotationIEPD – The generated IEPD with schemas for the GRA annotation model.
+The generated IEPD is in a folder called GRAAnnotationIEPD-1.0.iepd and the generated schemas are in the GRAUML subfolder.

+SIRS-Service.mdzip – the SIRS example SSP modeled using GRA-UML according to this approach.

+Note: The .mdzip files are MagicDraw 17.0.5 zipped project files.

+Note: we don’t yet have a fully populated annotation.xml or metadata.xml file.

 Appendix B: Revision History